nolassoguy/usps-payroll-access/README.md

-USPS ePayroll access through LiteBlue bypassing the tedious MFA (Multifactor Authentication) and printing specific information all paychecks in the year 2023.
+USPS ePayroll access through LiteBlue bypassing the tedious MFA (Multifactor Authentication) and printing specific information for ALL paychecks in the year 2023.
 Finally, the current employee's salary is printed.